Binghamton University: An Overview

-One of four university centers within the State University of New York, Binghamton enrolls approximately 17,000 students in programs leading to bachelor’s, master’s and doctoral degrees.
-The University consists of Harpur College of Arts and Sciences, the College of Community and Public Affairs, the Decker School of Nursing, the Graduate School of Education, the School of Management and the Thomas J. Watson School of Engineering and Applied Science.
-A School of Pharmacy and Pharmaceutical Sciences is being established and is expected to enroll its first cohort of students in fall 2017, pending precandidate status from the Accreditation Council for Pharmacy Education.
+One of four university centers within the State University of New York, Binghamton enrolls nearly 18,000 students in programs leading to bachelor’s, master’s and doctoral degrees.
+The University consists of Harpur College of Arts and Sciences, the College of Community and Public Affairs, the Decker College of Nursing and Health Sciences, the School of Management, the School of Pharmacy and Pharmaceutical Sciences and the Thomas J. Watson School of Engineering and Applied Science.
+The School of Pharmacy and Pharmaceutical Sciences enrolled its first cohort of students in fall 2017, and holds Candidate status from the Accreditation Council for Pharmacy Education.
 The Graduate School administers advanced-degree programs in the six component schools.
 Undergraduate and graduate students are taught by a single faculty.

 Binghamton’s faculty and students — representing a wide range of cultures, backgrounds and ideas — contribute to an open, dynamic and supportive campus environment.
-The University has excellent research library and computing services and a world-class performing arts center.
+The University has excellent research library and computing services and an unequaled performing arts center.

 The Binghamton campus — spread over 930 acres on a wooded hillside above the Susquehanna River — features physical facilities that are well maintained, attractive and accessible to all students.
-A special campus feature is the Nature Preserve, a 190-acre forest and wetland area with a six-acre pond that adjoins the campus.
+A special campus feature is the Nature Preserve, a 182-acre forest and wetland area with a six-acre pond that adjoins the campus.
 The University’s Events Center is a multipurpose facility featuring a 5,600-seat basketball arena, a 200-meter track and four tennis courts.
 Seating capacity nears 8,000 for Commencement, concerts and other activities.

 In addition to the 156,000-square foot Events Center, Binghamton’s extensive athletic facilities include two large gymnasiums with swimming pools; an indoor track; basketball, volleyball and racquetball courts; and the Bearcats Sports Complex, where fans can cheer under the lights for our men’s and women’s soccer and lacrosse teams.
 Outdoor facilities include 26 tennis courts, a fitness trail, a 400-meter track and soccer field, and numerous playing fields.